howset/inception/DEV_DOC.md

 - Other than the secret files that can be freely modified, some configurations (e.g. names, ports, etc) can also be set by editing the `srcs/.env` file.

 ## Building and launching
 - Build and start the whole project by `make bonus` or just `make all` to exclude the bonus.
-This runs `docker-compose build` then `docker-compose up -d` and also creates directories for the bind volumes as required.
+This runs `docker-compose build` then `docker-compose up -d` and also creates directories for the bind mounts for the volumes as required.
 - Other utilities
 	```sh
 	#stop and remove containers (and network)